Hawa Mahal

 History of Hawa Mahal

 Hawa Mahal was commissioned primarily for the convenience of the royal ladies in those days of the purdah system.
 They could easily observe all the bustling city life and festive processions on the street below and beyond from the privacy of the jharokas without themselves getting noticed.
-Hawa Mahal is connected to the ladies section (zenana khana) of the City Palace and is an added extension of the palace.
+No wonder, Hawa Mahal is connected to the ladies section (zenana khana) of the City Palace and is an added extension of the palace.
 Hence, surprising to most of us, the entrance too is from behind the Badi Chaupad (large square) and not from the front.
 In fact, there is no opening from the front, but from the precincts of the City Palace.

 Architectural Splendour of Hawa Mahal